mmargenot/mmargenot.github.io/content/posts/language-models-and-what-there-is.md

 We can then use this ontology to find specific instances of the defined objects that appear in the text and create a knowledge graph.
 This knowledge graph is created using the above ontology on the same base texts.

 ![knowledge graph extracted from horror books](ontologies/horror_kg_instances.png)

+If you are curious, you can see the instances that form the basis for this knowledge graph [here](https://gist.github.com/mmargenot/e0457d8e77113d410859d30d62300c25).

 This visualization involves a little bit of massaging:
 - Due to the quick implementation of instance extraction (via LLM), there were a number of duplicate instances.
 Each chunk of text sent to the model can potentially contain overlapping information with other chunks, so some characters, locations, and so on, are repeated across different instantiations.